-During the week throughout the school year we offer free bussing for children to the Club, from various locations throughout the City.
-A nightly Supper Club program offers children and youth nutritious meals at a cost of just $2.
+During the week throughout the school year, we offer free busing for children to the Club, from various locations throughout the City.
+A nightly Supper Club program offers children and youth nutritious meals at a cost of just $2 per meal or $60 for the school year.
 We also offer swimming lessons throughout the year.
 During the summer and school holidays, many fun-filled day camps are offered.
-The children enjoy a full day of scheduled activities that may include swimming, gym games, crafts and out-trips.
+The children enjoy a full day of scheduled activities that may include swimming, gym games, crafts, and out-trips.

 • Aquatics programs

 • Fitness programs

 The Boys and Girls Club of London has operated its own transportation service since 1987.
 Its fleet of more than 20 wheelchair accessible vans and buses is an important part of the Club’s operations for all its programming.
 The seniors’ transit program operates in the earlier part of the day providing door-to-door service at a nominal fee for seniors with the Horton Street Seniors’ Centre, the McCormick Home, Dearness Home, and Salvation Army Village day program.
 Later in the day, the transit program offers free transportation for children and youth from 23 neighbourhoods to and from the Club.